 Once again, this method is not entirely accurate because some manufacturers use older generation processors to build their computers and the fact that some PCs take several months or even years to get sold.
 There are more accurate methods to determine how old your computer is so just use this technique as a last resort.

 Still another way to tell your computer’s age is to check the computer parts or hardware.
 You don’t need to open your computer – just install a program like Speccy, which provides an easy way to look at your computer’s hardware and their specifications.
 You can do this manually though by going to your Windows settings but Speccy lays everything out in one page to save you the time and effort.

 What you can do is to look at the different parts of your computer such as motherboard, hard drives, graphics card, optical drive, etc. Don’t include the components that were replaced during the lifetime of your computer.
 Afterwards, search the name, version or serial number of the specific hardware and look for the manufacturing or release date.

-This method may not be entirely accurate but it will give you an estimate of the month and/or year that your PC was built.
+This method may not be entirely reliable and accurate but it will give you an estimate of the month and/or year that your PC was built.
 If the other methods don’t work for you, then you can try this technique to see if you can narrow down the date your computer was manufactured.